KiraCore/liquidity-program/README.md

 Make sure to provide the 64 character long hexa-decimal `PRIVATE_KEY`.
 The associated address will inherit the tokens created by the contract deployment.

+# Testing

+Test the smart contract with provided commands (`npm run test` or `truffle test`).
+All testing should be passed

 # Deployment

 Make sure the private key has enough ether on the required network to fund the deployment transactions.